Chan-nie/portfolio/README.md

 ## 🔗 Live Website

-A personal portfolio built from scratch using HTML, CSS, and JavaScript.
-View the portfolio here:
+A personal portfolio built from scratch using HTML and CSS View the portfolio here:
 [Sinchan Suvarna | Portfolio](https://chan-nie.github.io/portfolio/)